-ASYCUDA/Computer Unit is responsible for the development, implementation and maintenance of information technology of the Nigeria Customs Service.
-Specifically, the Unit handles Customs automation system in import clearance procedures called ASYCUDA, (Automated System for Customs Data).
-ASYCUDA is basically a computerized system designed to harmonize and standardize Customs procedures in the Country, leading to better management and improved productivity in the Nigeria Customs Service.
+ICT-MODERNIZATION UNIT is responsible for the development, implementation and maintenance of information technology of the Nigeria Customs Service.
+Specifically, the Unit handles Customs automation system in import clearance procedures called NICIS II, (Nigeria Integrated Customs Information System).
+NICIS II is basically a computerized system designed to harmonize and standardize Customs procedures in the Country and to enhance the user experience, leading to better management and improved productivity in the Nigeria Customs Service.

 Presently, the system is in operation in all the major sea and airports in the Country.
 Its major features include modules for the management of Manifests, Import and Export Licenses, Customs Declarations, Suspense Procedures, Selectivity, Accounting Functions, Control Files, Valuation, Examination, Tariff and Taxation, Statistics, Documentation, Utilities and Configuration.

-The system takes into account all International Standards, Codes and recommendations adopted by the International Standards Organisation (ISO), the World Customs Organisation (WCO) and the UNCTAD, in the field of trade facilitation.
+The system takes into account all International Standards, Codes and recommendations adopted by the International Standards Organization (ISO), the World Customs Organization (WCO) and the UNCTAD, in the field of trade facilitation.

 The Legal Adviser in this regard, therefore serves as the principal legal adviser to the Comptroller-General and the officers and employees of the Nigeria Customs Service.
 This office provides legal services to the Service in matters relating to its statutory functions of the Service.